isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2974.md

 ---
-title: 1.
-WSQ Process Payments
+title: Cub3commerce - Premium Ecommerce with Global Marketplace Integration + POS
 permalink: /productivity-solutions-grant/solutionrepo/solution2974
 ---

 ### Description

-When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
-Here are three SSG-approved courses to start with:
+CUB3COMMERCE covers the development of an online shopping website with comprehensive functionality to automate and perform sales transactions, manage orders, track statistics on product performance in a way that is both insightful as well as easy.
+The solution will assist in marketing products more effectively by taking advantage of a wide range of data tracking capabilities which enables a better insight into customers' behaviour.

 ### Details of Solution

-Click <a href='https://courses.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/WSQ-Process-Payments-SSF-2' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_DUCB3_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria